cszczepaniak/go-refactor/README.md

 | `$recvdot` | Same as `$recv`, but followed by `.` if the receiver is present.
 This is useful for replacing top-level functions that may be imported under different aliases in different packages and/or replacing calls to functions in their own package.
 For example, when replacing a function called `Example` in a package called `mypackage`, `$recvdotNewExample` will expand to `NewExample` within `mypackage`, `mypackage.NewExample` in a package that imports `mypackage` with no alias, and `mypackage2.NewExample` in a package that imports `mypackage` with an alias of `mypackage2`. |
 | `$pkg(path,name)` | A symbol from another package.
 An import will be added for the package if needed. |
 | `$pkg(path,name,alias)` | A symbol from another package.
 An import with the given alias will be added for the package if needed. |

+## `move`
+`move` is used to move a type (and all of its methods, and optionally constructors) to a new package.
+...it's not currently implemented.